 5. HGH Supplements

-Finally, the last category on the list is HGH supplements.
+Finally, the last category on the list is also the most controversial: HGH supplements.
 Human growth hormone, also known as somatotropin, is a natural anabolic agent that’s secreted by the pituitary gland that stimulates cell reproduction and regeneration.

-Increasing HGH levels has been associated with many beneficial health benefits, including gains in lean muscle mass and a decrease in body fat, and enhanced physical performance.
+Increased HGH levels have been associated with many beneficial health benefits, including gains in lean muscle mass, a decrease in body fat, and enhanced physical performance.
 Obviously, these are all extremely positive benefits when it comes to cycling.